What Is Collaborative Divorce?

 Collaborative Divorce in CT

 Connecticut’s most common collaborative team members are each spouse’s collaborative divorce attorney, a collaborative coach/parenting specialist, and a financial neutral.
+Generally speaking, the spouses retain their collaborative lawyers first.
+Their attorneys then assist them in selecting a coach and a financial expert.

 Read: Understanding Collaborative Divorce in Connecticut